History of WWE: Early years (1953–1963)

-WWE's origins can be traced back as far as the 1950s when on January 7, 1953, the first show under the Capitol Wrestling Corporation (CWC) was produced.
+WWE's origins can be traced back to the 1950s when on January 7, 1953, the first show under the Capitol Wrestling Corporation (CWC) was produced.
 There is some uncertainty as to who the founder of the CWC was.
 Some sources state that it was Vincent J. McMahon while other sources cite McMahon's father, Roderick James “Jess” McMahon (who died in 1954) as the original founder of CWC.
 The NWA recognized an undisputed NWA World Heavyweight Champion that went to several different professional wrestling promotions in the NWA.
 The championship was defended around the world.
 The NWA generally promoted strong shooters as champions, to give their worked sport credibility and guard against double-crosses.
 While doing strong business in the Midwest (the NWA's core region), these wrestlers attracted little interest in the CWC territory.
 In 1961, the NWA board decided instead to put the championship on bleach blond showman "Nature Boy" Buddy Rogers, a much more effective drawing card in the region.

 The rest of the NWA was unhappy with McMahon and Toots Mondt because he rarely allowed Rogers to wrestle outside of the Northeast.
 Mondt and McMahon wanted Rogers to keep the NWA World Heavyweight Championship, but Rogers was unwilling to sacrifice his $25,000 deposit on the championship belt (championship holders at the time had to pay a deposit to insure they honored their commitments as champion).
 Rogers lost the NWA World Heavyweight Championship to Lou Thesz in a one-fall match in Toronto, Ontario, Canada on January 24, 1963, which led to Mondt, McMahon, and the CWC leaving the NWA in protest, creating the World Wide Wrestling Federation (WWWF) in the process.